hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

      we have flip-flopped on this at least twice. it may be a
      misfeature: this is a parameter without a model, so you will have to do your own validation. (more on this below and elsewhere.)

+     NOTE if your model expresses bespokes, it not presently (nor probably ever) elligible to be expressed under iCLI.

+     :[#016]